buithuytien/GeneCloudOmics/README.md

 ## How to set up
 1. Install Rstudio from https://www.rstudio.com/
 2. Download ABioTrans-master.zip on GitHub and unzip it.
 Please do not modify www inside ABioTrans folder.
-3. Open R or Rstudio, set ABioTrans folder as the working directory by clicking `Session` -> `Set Working Directory` -> `Choose Directory`.
+3. Open Rstudio, set ABioTrans folder as the working directory by clicking `Session` -> `Set Working Directory` -> `Choose Directory`.
 Or run the following code in command line:
 ```R
 setwd("your_directory_path")
 ```
-4. Open Rstudio.
-Run the following code in R command:
+4. Run the following code in command window:
 ```R
 runApp('ABioTrans.R')
 ```